tk421bsod/maximilian/HOSTING.md

 Deleting or breaking one of these modules will prevent Maximilian from functioning as all of these are interdependent to some degree.

 Here's what each one does:
-* main.py - launches Maximilian, loads optional modules
+* main.py - handles some early initialization, launches Maximilian
-* settings.py - an extremely simple way to add setting toggles to a module
+* settings.py - an extremely simple API for adding setting toggles to a module
-* helpcommand.py - Maximilian's custom help command
+* helpcommand.py - a custom help command
 * errorhandling.py - command error handling utilities
-* core.py - various utility commands, hooks for on_message, guild_add, and guild_remove, a couple helper methods used in async contexts
+* core.py - various utility commands, hooks for on_message, guild_join, and guild_remove, a couple helper methods used in async contexts
-* db.py - an interface for database interaction
+* db.py - database interface
 * common.py - some helper methods that are used outside of async contexts
 * updater.py - handles updating Maximilian
 * startup.py - handles a couple tasks only performed during startup
+* base.py - handles most tasks besides early initialization

 There are also a couple different directories:
 * cogs - stores 'optional' modules that contain commands